kbase/narrative/src/biokbase-doc/functions-tut.rst

 * :ref:`output widgets`
 * :ref:`locations`

-What this document is
-    A brief tutorial on how to wrap a function or script into the narrative, and link it to interactive visualization widgets.

-What this document is **not**
-    A tutorial on how to make widgets or use the KBase API.
-This assumes that you’re at least passably familiar with the KBase widget API and the Python version of the KBase service API.
-This also isn’t a tutorial on how to get the Narrative working.
-The Readme in the root of the Narrative repo should help with that.

 A little background
     The KBase Narrative is built on the `IPython notebook`_ technology.
 To quote that page: